ToontjeM/OracleMigrationUsingHCP/README.md

 - A file called `.edb_subscription_token` with your EDB repository 2.0 token in your $HOME/token directory.
 This token can be found in your EDB account profile here: https://www.enterprisedb.com/accounts/profile

 ### Prepare Oracle installer files
-This demo uses the [Oracle github repo](https://github.com/oracle/vagrant-projects/tree/main) to deploy a local Oracle 19c database using Vagrant.
+This demo uses the [Oracle github repo](https://github.com/oracle/vagrant-projects/tree/main) to deploy a local Oracle 21c database using Vagrant.
 This demo script assumes that the repo has been cloned to a local directory `$HOME/oraclevagrant`.
 Please replace the value of `$ORACLE_VAGRANT_DIR` in `00-provision.sh` with the correct path you cloned this repo to.

-Because we are deploying Oracle 19c, we need to download the Oracle database installer and store it on your filesystem according to (https://github.com/oracle/vagrant-projects/tree/main/OracleDatabase/19.3.0#getting-started).
+Because we are deploying Oracle 21c, we need to download the Oracle database installer and store it on your filesystem according to (https://github.com/oracle/vagrant-projects/tree/main/OracleDatabase/21.3.0#getting-started).

+### Prepare the HM
+- Create a machine user in your account, give him the `admin` role and project, then create an access key for that user.
+(See https://www.enterprisedb.com/docs/edb-postgres-ai/hybrid-manager/using_hybrid_manager/using_the_api/access_key/)

+Make sure you define the following variables before provisioning the demo:
+- `export ACCESS_KEY=<your access key>`
+- `export EDB_SUBSCRIPTION_TOKEN=<your repo 2.0 token>`
+- `export PROJECT_NAME=<your project>`
+These will be dropped in a file and used in the provisioning scripts.

 ### Provision the demo
 Provision the demo using `00-provision.sh`.

 After provisioning Oracle will be avialable on `localhost:1521'.

-The Oracle defaults are described [here](https://github.com/oracle/vagrant-projects/tree/main/OracleDatabase/19.3.0#oracle-database-parameters).
+The Oracle defaults are described [here](https://github.com/oracle/vagrant-projects/tree/main/OracleDatabase/21.3.0#oracle-database-parameters).
 In the file `config/env.local` you can define a fixed password for the `oracle` user.
 In this demo this password is defined as `oracle`.
+The password for user `hr` is `hr`.

+For the migration user use `migrationuser` with password `migration`.